intel/CPU-Manager-for-Kubernetes/docs/operator.md

 must also use provided serviceaccount manifest as well.

 #### Kubernetes 1.7
 From Kubernetes 1.7 [Custom Resource Definitions] has replaced [Third Party Resource].
 Only in Kubernetes 1.7 both are compatible.
 Operator must [migrate] from TRP to CRD.
 To [`cmk-rbac-rules`][cmk-rbac-rules] manifest ClusterRole and ClusterRoleBindings have been added for CRD.
 CMK will detect the version Kubernetes itself and will be use [Custom Resource Definitions] if Kubernetes version is 1.7 else [Third Party Resource] to create Nodereport and Reconcilereport.

+Additionally [Taints][Taints] have been moved from alpha to beta and are no logner present in node `metadata` but directly in `spec`.
+Please note that if pod manifest has `nodeName: <nodename>` selector, taints tolerations are not needed.

 ## Setting up the cluster.
 https://kubernetes.io/docs/admin/authorization/rbac/#rolebinding-and-clusterrolebinding